 In 2005, I completed my long-delayed undergraduate degree.
 Considering graduate school, I volunteered for an Earthwatch archaeological expedition to Chocolá, Guatemala, a highland coffee farming community located at the site of extensive Pre-Classic Mayan ruins.
-It was not my first multicultural experience, but it was my first experience as an adult witnessing how local people are working to develop more sustainable livelihoods, but are constrained by global forces such as coffee markets and Fair Trade networks.
+It was not my first multicultural experience, but it was my first experience as an adult witnessing how local people are working to develop more sustainable food systems and livelihoods, but are constrained by global forces such as coffee markets and Fair Trade networks.
 I stayed an extra week to continue the experience, and further deepen my awareness of, sustainability and social justice issues.
 I learned two lessons in Chocolá: the first was that the systematic destruction of indigenous life-ways through economic and political marginalization and exploitation is still underway and far more pernicious than I realized.
 The second was that contrary to the picture painted by Jared Diamond and others of the Maya as an icon of collapse, that the Maya (still the world's largest indigenous group) are in fact an icon of resilience and transformation despite the trappings and failures of civilization.

 My research and studies covered a lot of ground.
-One main lesson that emerged was the importance of flexibility and diversity to the sustainability of livelihoods in the North, Indigenous or otherwise.
+One main lesson that emerged was the importance of flexibility and diversity to the sustainability of foodways in the North, Indigenous or otherwise.
 Where people could adjust and experiment they were resilient to challenges such as environmental and climatic change; where they were constrained, perhaps by hunting policies or private land holdings, they were vulnerable.

 Why So Many Cycles?